 Make sure to try some Rooibos tea!
-This natural tonic is said to have health benefits such as improving your blood pressure and circulation.
-Rooibos tea also comes with some extra benefits to boost beauty and wellness, like keeping your hair and skin healthy and your mind sharp.
+This natural tonic is said to have health benefits, such as improving your blood pressure and circulation.
+Rooibos tea also comes with extra benefits to boost beauty and wellness, like keeping your hair and skin healthy and your mind sharp.

 Some famous people born in the year of the Goat include Kurt Cobain (1967), Bill Gates (1955), and George Harrison (1943).

 The most recent Monkey year was in 2016.
-A Monkey has a magnetic personality and is smart and witty.
-Curious, intelligent, and mischievous, Monkeys love to play.
+A Monkey has a magnetic personality and is intelligent and witty.
+Curious, clever, and mischievous, Monkeys love to play.
 Although they don’t have bad intentions, their jokes can sometimes hurt the feelings of others.